aidanmrli/aidanmrli/README.md

 `Hello World!`

 Hi, I'm Aidan!
 I love problem-solving, and computer science is full of interesting problems to work on.
-I'm currently doing a data engineering internship at RBC Amplify, and large language model research at the Computational Social Science Lab.

-- 👀 Topics I'm interested in: algorithm design (graph algorithms), machine learning algorithms, large language models, web development, data science/engineering
+I've just finished a software engineering internship at the Royal Bank of Canada (Amplify) where I worked on a micro-service for small businesses providing data analytics, actionable AI-powered business recommendations, and a marketing platform.

-- 🌱 What I've been working on: How can we use large language models to teach chess algorithmically?
+- 👀 Topics I'm interested in: algorithm design, machine learning, data science & engineering, backend engineering
-- 🇨🇦 Where I am: Toronto, ON
+- 🇨🇦 Where I am: Toronto, ON, Canada
-- 📫 How to reach me: shoot me an email at aidan.li@mail.utoronto.ca
+- 📫 How to reach me: aidan.mr.li@gmail.com

 Have a great day!
 <!---